Showing 1-96 of 475 items

 Freeport Bicycle Company

-Located in a recently restored historic storefront, Freeport Bicycle Company is a family bicycling center with retail sales of Trek, Surly, Mirraco, and Haro, plus full service bicycle repair.
+Family bicycling center with retail sales of Trek, Surly, Salsa, Mirraco, and Haro Bicycles, plus full service bicycle repair.
 Open April thru October: Tuesday thru Friday: 10 am - 6 pm; Saturday: 10 am - 4 pm; November thru March: Wednesday thru Friday: 10 am - 6 pm; Saturday: 10 am - 4 pm.

 Hand-stripping and refinishing of wood.
 Buffing and lacquering of all metals.